tetherball88/maras/docs/ADVANCED_CONFIGURATION_AND_MODDING.md

 - Spouse buffs based on skill type
 - Any derived buffs that spouses grant while married or following
 - Temporary follower buffs where applicable

+> For marriage difficulty parameters, see the separate [Marriage Difficulty Configuration Guide](MarriageDifficultyConfig.md), which covers `marriageDifficultyConfig.json`.

 You can: